226 Press

 [read the free pdf]

-The vocabulary in this 10th and final volume of Mr. Purdom's formal confessional language flarf performance art epic was entirely misappropriated from three sources: the Wikipedia and Wikiquote entries for "2001: A Space Odysssey," the Wikipedia entry for "Apocalypse Now," and two speeches from William Shakespeare's "Henry V," a process described by Mr. Purdom as "authoritarian conspiracy and combat language recontextualized as autobiographic eros."
+The vocabulary in this 10th and final volume of Mr. Purdom's formal confessional language flarf performance art epic was entirely misappropriated from three sources: the Wikipedia and Wikiquote entries for "2001: A Space Odyssey," the Wikipedia entry for "Apocalypse Now," and two speeches from William Shakespeare's "Henry V," a process described by Mr. Purdom as "authoritarian conspiracy and combat language recontextualized as autobiographic eros."

 Edom